Fergal Keane: Career

 Keane joined the BBC in 1989 as Northern Ireland Correspondent, but in August 1990 he was appointed their Southern African Correspondent, having covered the region during the early 1980s.
 From 1990 to 1994 Keane's reports covered the township unrest in South Africa, the first multi-racial elections following the end of apartheid, and the genocide in Rwanda.
-In 1995 he was appointed Asia Correspondent based in Hong Kong and two years later, after the handover, he returned to be based in the BBC's World Affairs Unit in London.
+In 1994, he was appointed Asia Correspondent based in Hong Kong and two years later, after the handover, he returned to be based in the BBC's World Affairs Unit in London.

 Keane was named as overall winner of the Amnesty International Press Awards in 1993 and won an Amnesty television prize in 1994 for his investigation of the Rwandan genocide, Journey into Darkness.
 He is the only journalist to have won both the Royal Television Society Journalist of the Year award and the Sony Radio Reporter of the Year in the same year – 1994.
 He won The Voice of The Viewer award and a Listener Award for his 1996 BBC Radio 4 From Our Own Correspondent despatch Letter to Daniel, addressed to his newborn son, and a One World Television Award in 1999.
 He won a BAFTA award for his documentary on Rwanda, Valentina's Story.
 He has won the James Cameron Prize for war reporting, the Edward R. Murrow Award for foreign reporting, the Index on Censorship prize for journalistic integrity, and the 1995 Orwell Prize for his book Season of Blood.
 In May 2009 he won a Sony Gold Award for his Radio 4 series Taking A Stand.
-He also won a Peabody Award and an Emmy for his reporting as part of the BBC team covering the 2015 refugee crisis.
+He also won a Peabody Award and an Emmy Award for his reporting as part of the BBC team covering the 2015 refugee crisis.

 In the three-part documentary Forgotten Britain, serialised on the BBC in May 2000, Keane travelled across the country meeting people living on the edge in affluent societies.
 Keane was a patron of the UK-based development agency Msaada, which assisted survivors of the Rwandan genocide.
+In 2009, he stepped down as a patron of charities he supported when the BBC revised its guidelines for all presenters, citing a desire to protect impartiality.

-In 2010, he published his first history work Road of Bones: the Siege of Kohima 1944, an account of the epic battle which halted the Japanese invasion of India in 1944.
+In 2010, he published his first history work, Road of Bones: the Siege of Kohima 1944, an account of the epic battle that halted the Japanese invasion of India in 1944.

 One of his projects is the five-part series The Story of Ireland, a 2011 documentary co-produced by BBC Northern Ireland and Raidió Teilifís Éireann.

 Keane has been awarded honorary degrees in literature from the University of Strathclyde, Bournemouth University and Staffordshire University.
 On 15 December 2011, he received an honorary Doctor of Letters from the University of Liverpool.
 Keane was appointed an OBE for services to journalism in the 1997 New Year's Honours list.

-In April 2018 he was awarded the Christopher Ewart-Biggs Memorial Prize for Wounds.
+In April 2018, he was awarded the Christopher Ewart-Biggs Memorial Prize for Wounds.

 In November 2018, Keane provided the commentary for the Westminster Abbey service marking the centenary of the Armistice.